movalex/BMD_requests/README.md

 5. Addition of own PBR Path Tracing Render Engine or support of already existing ones (like Octance, VRay, Redshift, Corona, Cycles, etc.)

-6. Realtime PBR Render Engine for Previewing Shaders for Path Tracing Render Engine
+6. Realtime PBR Render Engine for Previewing Shaders for Path Tracing Render Engine (or Hybrid PBR for previews, Redshift for Final Renders)

 7. add Projection mode for spherical camera